Ball of the Foot Pain

 Treatment for Pinched Nerve in Foot Pain:

-- The most common way to take care of a problem like this is to utilize orthotics and good roomy shoes, but it is possible to address it through medication and surgery as well.
+- The most common way to take care of a problem like this is to utilize orthotics and good roomy shoes, but it is possible to address it through medication and surgery.

 - See one of our podiatrists to diagnose your nerve pain and have your foot evaluated.